Radiative first-order phase transitions to next-to-next-to-leading order

 That said, the potential to NNLO reads

 Here factors of $x$ only signify the suppression of higher-order terms.
 Importantly, the expansion is organized in powers of $x$\te not by loops.

 This $x$-expansion describes radiatively-induced first-order phase transitions in an IR-finite and gauge invariant manner.
-The IR-finiteness of the $x$-expansion should be contrasted with the IR divergences that start to appear at two-loops in a strict $\hbar$-expansion \cite{Laine:1994bf, Laine:1994zq}.
-In addition, physical quantities would obtain a spurious gauge dependence if computed by numerically minimizing the effective potential~\cite{Nielsen:1975fs, Fukuda:1975di} (for an example see Ref.~\cite{Croon:2020cgk}); whereas the $x$-expansion is gauge invariant at every order.
+The IR-finiteness of the $x$-expansion should be contrasted with the IR divergences which occur at two-loop order and above in a direct loop/$\hbar$-expansion \cite{Laine:1994bf, Laine:1994zq}.
+The importance of the $x$-expansion has been long recognised \cite{Kajantie:1997tt, Kajantie:1997hn, Moore:2000jw}, yet in this paper for the first time we push the calculations to NNLO \te the lowest order at which resummations are necessary within 3d.
+As a consequence we are able to elucidate generic properties of the expansion.

-Achieving order-by-order gauge invariance for observables requires the $x$-expansion to be performed strictly, so that all quantities are expanded in powers of $x$, including intermediate quantities such as the Higgs vev.
-Doing so leads to asymptotic expansions for gauge-invariant observables, in terms of the gauge-invariant expansion parameter $x$.
-Order-by-order gauge invariance then follows from the uniqueness of the coefficients of an asymptotic expansion \cite{bender1999advanced}.
-With this perspective, the Nielsen-Fukuda-Kugo identities \cite{Nielsen:1975fs, Fukuda:1975di} demonstrate the order-by-order gauge invariance of the free energy density, which is equal to the gauge-dependent effective action evaluated on solutions that extremize it.
+Achieving order-by-order gauge invariance for observables requires the $x$-expansion to be performed strictly, so that all quantities are expanded in $x$, including intermediate quantities such as the Higgs vev \cite{Nielsen:1975fs, Fukuda:1975di}.

-As mentioned, the next-to-leading order (NLO) potential comes from integrating out vector-bosons at two loops, while contributions from the scalar fields appear first at NNLO.
+As mentioned, the next-to-leading order (NLO) potential comes from integrating out vector-bosons at two loops.
+While contributions from the scalar fields appear first at NNLO.
 These should be computed within the effective description for the light scalar fields.
 Thus, at LO the squared masses of the Higgs and Goldstone fields are, respectively,

-Utilising the LO potential rather than the tree-level potential here resums the Higgs and Goldstone self-energies to LO in $x$; see figure \ref{fig:DaisyDiagrams}.
+Utilising the LO potential rather than the tree-level potential here resums the Higgs and Goldstone self-energies to LO in $x$.

-As mentioned, all quantities, including the minima, should be expanded in powers of $x$.
+Now, all quantities, including the minima, should be expanded in powers of $x$.
 For example, the minimization condition is

 where

 and $\phi_\tLO$ solves $\partial_\phi V_\tLO(\phi)\left.\right|_{\phi=\phi_\tLO}=0$.
 Higher-order terms of $\phi_\tmin$ are found by using equation~\eqref{eq:HbarExpansion} in a Taylor expansion of equation~\eqref{eq:Minimization}.